I know, I know, I know, I know.

 - Preheat the oven to 350F.

-- Add all the ingredients except for the chocolate chips to a bowl and using an electric hand mixer, mix until well combined and smooth.
+- Add all the ingredients except for the chocolate chips to a bowl and mix until well combined and smooth (using an electric hand mixer or just by hand).

 - Fold in the chocolate chips.

-- Pour the batter into a small 6-inch cake pan.
+- Pour the batter into a small 6-inch cake pan (or a 9×5 bread pan).

 - Bake at 350 for 30 minutes or until a toothpick comes out mostly clean.